curl/everything-curl/transfers/conn/local.md

 and it will then attempt to use that interface's IP address for outgoing traffic.

-The name can however instad be an IP address or a hostname, even though **we do not recommand using those versions**.
+The name can however instead be an IP address or a hostname, even though **we do not recommend using those versions**.

-To prevent libcurl from guessing what kind of input that is provided, you can prefix the interface name with `if!`, like in `if!eth0`, to make sure the name is not mistaken for a hostname.
-Similarly, you can prefix it with `host!` to insist the address is a hostname or IP number.
+To prevent libcurl from guessing what kind of input that is provided, prefix the interface name with `if!`, to make sure the name is not mistaken for a hostname.

+Similarly, you prefix the provided name with `host!` to insist the address is a hostname or IP number.

 ## Local port number